Blanketflower plants in bloom.

 Blanketflower

-Pictured above: Blanketflower (Gaillardia pulchella) by Jeff Norcini.
+Pictured above: Blanketflower (Gaillardia pulchella) by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

 Also known as Indian blanket or Firewheel, Blanketflower (Gaillardia pulchella) occurs throughout Florida in dry savannahs, coastal dunes and other dry, open areas.
 It blooms in spring, summer and into fall in North Florida, and year-round in Central and South Florida.
 Its colorful blooms attract a variety of pollinating insects.